 October 6, Friday, from Ottawa to a free dock in Hennepin, IL

 It rained last night and was raining for a while early this morning so we delayed leaving until about 10am.
 We left under cloudy skies with another looper boat, the Andiamo with Nancy and Rick.
-We needed to go through another big lock about 2 hours away, and if we are together is makes it more likely we’ll get a chance among all the barges.
+We needed to go through another big lock about two hours away, and if we are together is makes it more likely we’ll get a chance among all the barges.
 As it turned out our timing was good this time – we only waiting about 20 minutes before we were able to enter the lock.
 Another cruiser had been already waiting an hour!
 The Andiamo is below.

 Interesting sites along the river today – on one hand it was more rural and on the other there were interesting scenes of shipping and other industry.
 The bridge is called the Abraham Lincoln Memorial Bridge.
 The other bridge pier is just lovely, left there as scenery I guess after a new bridge was built.
 We passed the town of Peru – and took a few photos of a town that’s seen better days but still is busy loading and unloading barges.